-If it hasn’t happened to you yet then it probably will.
-That moment when your boss suddenly becomes aware of the budget being spent on social media and demands a Facebook strategy.
+If it hasn’t happened to you yet, it probably will.
+Your boss suddenly becomes aware of the budget being spent on social media and demands a Facebook strategy.

-While social media has become more data driven, only 32% of marketers having a documented strategy.
+Though social media has become more data-driven, only 32% of marketers having a documented strategy.

 TAKEAWAY: Remember that your objectives should be S.M.A.R.T: specific, measurable, attainable, relevant, and time-bound.
 You don’t need to make hundreds of them, just a few significant ones.
 Don’t be afraid to call a meeting with your boss to make sure your goals are aligned with the bigger business goals of your company.